Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Introduction

-Naturally, proxy caches, server-side caches, and other network- and server-side aggregation techniques that try to reduce the amount of \revrev{computation or data}{data} being transferred from \revrev{disk, for example, is}{disk or over a network are} most efficient if there is a significant overlap in the data being requested.
-To better understand the potential bandwidth savings of caching-based techniques for \revrev{this context, in this paper, we therefore}{360$\degree$ video delivery, in this paper we} characterize the similarities in the viewing directions and viewports \revtwo{}{(i.e., the area of the full 360$\degree$ view that each user sees)} of \revrev{clients}{users} watching the same video, and then analyze and discuss the implications these findings may have on caching \revrev{of tiled 360$\degree$ video.}{performance.} To the best of our knowledge, this is the first paper to analyze the viewport overlaps between users watching the same video and the implications that \revtwo{similarities in head movements}{such overlaps} have on the caching of tiled 360$\degree$ video.
+\revsix{\revfour{Naturally, proxy caches, server-side caches, and other network- and server-side aggregation techniques that try to reduce the amount of \revrev{computation or data}{data} being transferred from \revrev{disk, for example, is}{disk or over a network are} most efficient if there is a significant overlap in the data being requested.
+To better understand the potential bandwidth savings of caching-based techniques for \revrev{this context, in this paper, we therefore}{360$\degree$ video delivery, in this paper we} characterize the similarities in the viewing directions and viewports \revtwo{}{(i.e., the area of the full 360$\degree$ view that each user sees)} of \revrev{clients}{users} watching the same video, and then analyze and discuss the implications these findings may have on caching \revrev{of tiled 360$\degree$ video.}{performance.} To the best of our knowledge, this is the first paper to analyze the viewport overlaps between users watching the same video and the implications that \revtwo{similarities in head movements}{such overlaps} have on the caching of tiled 360$\degree$ video.}{Content caches will be more effective the greater the overlaps in the data requested by clients.
+In this paper we carry out the first analysis, to the best of our knowledge, on the similarities in the viewing directions and viewports (i.e., the area of the full 360$\degree$ view that each user sees) of users watching the same 360$\degree$ video, and then analyze and discuss the implications these findings may have on caching performance.}}{This paper presents new trace-based analysis methods that incorporate users' viewports (the area of the full 360$\degree$ view the user actually sees), a first characterization of the cross-user similarities of the users' viewports, and a trace-based analysis of the potential bandwidth savings that caching-based techniques may offer under different conditions.} The paper has three main parts, with the second and third parts building on the prior parts.
+Furthermore, each part includes both novel methodological contributions and a trace-based characterization or \revBB{analysis.}{analysis providing insights that can help guide the design of more effective caching policies and other related system solutions.}